sebastienheyd/boilerplate/README.md

 This package is to be served as a basis for a web application.
 It allows you to access to an administration panel to manage users, roles and permissions.

-For other Laravel versions :
+For older Laravel versions :
 [5.8](https://github.com/sebastienheyd/boilerplate/blob/5.8/README.md) /
 [5.7](https://github.com/sebastienheyd/boilerplate/blob/5.7/README.md) /
 [5.6](https://github.com/sebastienheyd/boilerplate/blob/5.6/README.md) /